pankajtandon/technoChord/_posts/2017-03-18-graph-vs-relational.md

 I recently took a small detour to learing about graph databases.
 Here are some notes about my findings:

-Real life data is chaotic.

-Here's a scenario:

 A friend of a friend (Donald), runs a business that sells school books to various schools (both public and charter).
 Just like any other business, he feels that he can improve his bottom line and